It is impossible to build wealth without positive cash flow. No matter what your income, if you spend more than you make, you will always be broke.

 What is Wealth?

 Wealth, also referred to as Net Worth, is what you would have left if you added up all of the things you own (assets) and subtracted off all of the things you owe (debts).
 Wealth is measured at a point in time.
-For example, Mark Zuckerberg had a net worth of about $71 billion in 2018.
-Yes, that is a 71 with nine zeros after it. $71,000,000,000.
-That’s a million dollars… times seventy-one thousand.
-Seventy-one thousand million dollars.
+For example, Mark Zuckerberg had a net worth of about $100 billion at the end of 2020.
+Yes, that is a 1 with eleven zeros after it. $100,000,000,000.
+That’s a million dollars… times one hundred thousand.
+One hundred thousand million dollars.

 Each of us has a net worth.
 For some it is positive, for others it is negative.
 You can calculate yours.
 Just add up everything you own and subtract off everything you owe.